harrislapiroff/chromamine.com/src/posts/calling-the-first-dance-in-a-community.md

 {% dancecard dances "Coke the Floor" %}

 I closed with this circle mixer.
-It went smoothly, though dancers were conservative about how far they woould sashay and kept turning back to sashay left before I prompted it.
+It went smoothly, though dancers were conservative about how far they would sashay and kept turning back to sashay left before I prompted it.
 I threw in a few calls of "You can go further!
 And back to the left _now_," to encourage them along, which helped.
 The turn back from promenade progression took some fussing, but everyone seemed to get it in time for the big circle at the start.

 ***